thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/sia-connect.md

 {% include images-gallery.liquid imageCollection="adding-opc-ua-device-instance-1" %}

 Also, we need to create an item.
-Item is a data point inside the instance e.g. a tag in a PLC, topic on MQTT broker, endpoint on REST API, query in database.
-Use the steps below for adding new item to OPC-UA Device instance:
+An item represents a data point inside the instance.
+E.g a tag in a PLC, a topic on MQTT broker, an endpoint on REST API, or a query in database.
+Follow the steps below to add a new item to OPC-UA Device instance:

 - Click on "<b>+ New item</b>" in the "<b>Items</b>" section;'
 - Fill in the input fields: